php42/TPDP-Dev-Tools/README.md

 # TPDP-Dev-Tools
 This is a set of "Romhacking" tools for TPDP.
-While a GUI front-end is provided, these are primarily command-line tools.
-Basic knowledge of the windows command prompt is strongly recommended.
+The toolchain consists of a GUI front-end editor and some command-line back-end tools.
+Basic knowledge of the windows command prompt is recommended, but not required.
 An explanation of the individual tools follows below.

+## Editor
+The GUI editing interface.
+It supports editing puppets, trainers, skills, and maps.
+It also handles invoking the command-line tools for most tasks, including creating patch files.
+However not everything can be handled by the GUI.
+As part of the setup, all of the games files will be extracted to a "working directory".
+Changes to any of the files in the working directory (as well as files added to the directory) will be reflected in the game data when repacking or creating a patch.
+Sprites and other data files must be edited manually in this way.

+## Patcher
+GUI front-end for patching the game.
+It literally is just a wrapper that invokes diffgen.exe with appropriate arguments.

 ## Diffgen
-This is a patching utility, you don't need to use it if you'd prefer to use xdelta or whatever.
-It also provides a convenient way to extract all the files from the archives for editing.
+This is a command-line utility for manipulating the games encrypted archives.
+It supports extracting, repacking, and patching the game data.
 Invoke with --help for syntax.

 Patches are applied on a **per-file** (within the archive) basis.